eweitgroup/EWE_document/Jerry/Domestic Service/Jerry-Domestic PushShipment API.md

 ### Digest algorithm
-he algorithm is MD5 + base64 algorithm, for string 123456,
+The digest algorithm is MD5 + base64 algorithm, for string 123456,
 the digest will be Hf+Gw8Yl5KPtn047o9yzwQ==
 example:
 digest  = test + 1 + pushUnCreatedShipments + 123456